 - 6b.2.1 Re-validation will normally take place according to the timetable determined by the panel when the course was originally validated.
-However, a request for major course changes may also trigger a requirement from the University for the course to be re-validated. - 6b.2.2 During the academic year in which re-validation is held, all marketing material for the next intake must include a statement that the course is 'subject to re-validation'. - 6b.2.3 Preparation for re-validation will be the same as for validation, although the requirements for documentation are different, as outlined in section 3 below.
+However, a request for major course changes may also trigger a requirement from the University for the course to be re-validated. - 6b.2.2 During the academic year in which re-validation is held, all marketing material for the next intake must include a statement that the course is 'subject to re-validation'. - 6b.2.3 Preparation for re-validation will be the same as for validation, although the requirements for documentation are different, as outlined in section 6b.3 below.
 The requirements for the composition of the panel and the course team are also the same as for validation.
-Documentation is sent to ADQE four weeks in advance of the event.
-Generic documents should be sent in electronic format and Course documentation should be sent in both hard copy and electronic format.
-ADQE will distribute the documentation to the panel. - 6b.2.4 The standard format for a validation meeting will be followed and the panel will consider the same key issues, focusing on (but not limiting questioning to) the changes being proposed.

-6b.2.5 The costs of re-validation will be borne by the partner institution.
+Documentation is sent electronically to AQP five weeks in advance of the event.
+AQP will distribute the documentation to the panel. - 6b.2.4 The standard format for a validation meeting will be followed and the panel will consider the same key issues, focusing on (but not limiting questioning to) the changes being proposed. - 6b.2.5 The costs of re-validation will be borne by the Partner Institution.